bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image015.png){width="5.0in" height="3.0544870953630796in"} -->

-Yeah, look around on the web and wherever you see interactions happening, whether it&apos;s a map like this or all kinds of interactions are being created by JavaScript.
-You&apos;ve seen some interactions and websites and you&apos;ve probably seen plenty of others in other websites or you&apos;ve gone off and found your own.
+<p>Yeah, look around on the web and wherever you see interactions happening, whether it&apos;s
+a map like this or all kinds of interactions are being created by JavaScript.
+You&apos;ve seen some interactions and websites and you&apos;ve probably seen plenty of others in other websites or you&apos;ve gone off and found your own.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 16. why learn javascript?
 (17) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->